-- Online Homework this includes a mixture of active/guided examples, problems, conceptual questions and animated 'active' figures. - Conceptual questions during class. - Laboratories (for PHY 1010 only) these include data-taking and analysis and serve to reinforce the understanding of fundamental concepts.
+- Online Homework this includes a mixture of active/guided examples, problems, conceptual questions and animated 'active' figures. - Activities and Quick Quizzes Simple hands-on and conceptual activities. - Laboratories (for PHY 1010 only) these include data-taking and analysis and serve to reinforce the understanding of fundamental concepts.